mmkke/GMRI/PROTOTYPE.md

 ___
 ## Results

 Our best model's returned an explained variance ratio of ~0.58.
 Due to the complexity of market factors impacting price of Pollock, this seems to be a reasonable result.
-It is clear that there are many features not included in our data set that are affecting price - as anticipated.
-However, of the 58% of the varaince that is explained, several features do stand out as having
+It is clear that there are many features not included in our data set that are influencing price - as anticipated.

+The price of

 ___
 ## Next Steps